Saint Bernard Postal Codes: 6616 | Southern Leyte, Eastern Visayas

-The postal code for Saint Bernard is 6616 in Eastern Visayas, Southern Leyte, Philippines.
-The table below lists ZIP codes and postcodes for places within Saint Bernard.
+The Postal Codes (ZIP Codes) for Saint Bernard is 6616 in Southern Leyte, Eastern Visayas, Southern Leyte, Philippines.
+The table below lists Postal Codes and postcodes for places within Saint Bernard.

 Postal Codes for Places in Saint Bernard